Latest News

 The energy sector and its emissions have changed a great deal and a little in the decade following the historic COP21 Paris Agreement, which aimed to reduce global warming.

-The explosion of renewable energy and the surge in sales of electric vehicles have upset the global car and power markets, and led to a "electrify all" campaign across the globe.
+The explosion of renewable energy and the surge in sales of electric vehicles have fundamentally changed the global car and power markets.
+They've also ushered in a "electrify all" movement across the globe.

 The global production and use of crude oil, natural gas and coal have also continued to rise to new records.
 This has led to an increase in energy consumption emissions that will be nearly 10% higher in 2024 than in 2015.